Oulipo: History

 Oulipo was founded on November 24, 1960, as a subcommittee of the Collège de 'Pataphysique and titled Séminaire de littérature expérimentale.
 At their second meeting, the group changed its name to Ouvroir de littérature potentielle, or Oulipo, at Albert-Marie Schmidt's suggestion.
 The idea had arisen two months earlier, when a small group met in September at Cerisy-la-Salle for a colloquium on Queneau's work.
 During this seminar, Queneau and François Le Lionnais conceived the society.

 During the subsequent decade, Oulipo (as it was commonly known) was only rarely visible as a group.
 As a subcommittee, they reported their work to the full Collège de 'Pataphysique in 1961.
 In addition, Temps Mêlés devoted an issue to Oulipo in 1964, and Belgian radio broadcast one Oulipo meeting.
 Its members were individually active during these years and published works which were created within their constraints.
 The group as a whole began to emerge from obscurity in 1973 with the publication of La Littérature Potentielle, a collection of representative pieces.
 Martin Gardner helped to popularize the group in America when he featured Oulipo in his February 1977 Mathematical Games column in Scientific American.
 In 2012 Harvard University Press published a history of the movement, Many Subtle Channels: In Praise of Potential Literature, by Oulipo member Daniel Levin Becker.

 Oulipo was founded by a group of men in 1960 and it took 15 years before the first woman was allowed to join; this was Michèle Métail who became a member in 1975 and has since distanced herself from the group.
-Since 1960 only six women have joined Oulipo, with Clémentine Mélois last to join in June 2017.
+Since 1960 only seven women have joined Oulipo, with Clémentine Mélois joining in June 2017 and Louise Rose in 2026.
+Mélois left Oulipo in May 2026, citing the group's difficulty integrating women as one reason for her departure.
+As Oulipo's rules do not permit leaving the group except in the case of death, Mélois staged a pretend suicide at a café in Paris to announce her departure.

+One extension of the group is Alamo (Atelier de Littérature Assistée par la Mathématique et les Ordinateurs, or Workshop for Literature Assisted by Mathematics and Computers) founded in July 1981 by Paul Braffort and Jacques Roubaud.